 Upon recognizing the symptoms of syphilis, people are urged to visit a doctor at once.
 There are numerous ways to test for syphilis, and they are made to figure out the overall condition of the patient.
 Blood, urine, or saliva samples are generally needed for examination and diagnosis, so the patient must be ready.

-The typical treatment for syphilis is penicillin and other anti-biotics such as ceftriaxone, erythromycin, and tetracycline.
+The typical treatment for syphilis is penicillin and other antibiotics such as ceftriaxone, erythromycin, and tetracycline.
 These types of medication will work the bacterial infection and make sure to get rid of all the signs or symptoms.
 Understand the side effects that may occur like fever, excessive sweating, headaches, and more rash breakouts.
-These are usual, but to be certain, speak with your doctor about this.
+These are normal, but to be certain, speak with your doctor about this.

 Affected individuals who are in the latent stage will need to go through treatments that are longer and more complicated.
 They might have to undergo a number of blood tests and follow up checkups.